 Took delivery of my chassis a little earlier than expected.
 This was due to GD having a transporter passing quite close by.
 I had planned to go down with a van, but it would have been remiss of me not to take advantage of the convenience.
-So, from phone call [from Andy] to taking delivery was less than a day.
-Sometimes it's good to have the unexpected happen...
-Less stressful sometimes.
+So, from phone call [from Andy] to me taking delivery was less than a day...
+Sometimes it's good to have the unexpected happen.
+Less stressful sometimes!

-Did a quick tidy-up in the garage and mentally planned what would go where.
+And during that quick 24 hour period, I did a quick tidy-up in the garage and mentally planned what would go where.
 As I only have a single garage, in the short term, the body would have to sit on the trolley on the driveway.
-Not ideal but it's all waxed up so it will do it good to get an airing and exposure to the elements.
-A couple of hours later as the sun was just setting, Santa (in the guise of Paul) pulled up outside with his trailer, and an hour later my chassis was sitting snugly in its new home, the body perched outside on the trolley in the damp of N. Yorkshire, and we were drinking tea in the garage with Keith Akerman, who popped round too.
+Not ideal but it's all waxed up so it will do it good to get an airing and some exposure to the elements.
+A couple of hours later as the sun was just setting, Santa [in the guise of Paul] pulled up outside with his trailer, and an hour later my chassis was sitting snugly in its new home, the body perched outside on the trolley in the damp of N. Yorkshire, and we were drinking tea in the garage with Keith Akerman, who popped round too.

 My chassis is the rolling GDEuro Classic type, in silver.
-I wanted a good contrast with the body colour (black (RAL9005),) and I must admit silver surrounded by black is a good combination to draw the eye to the engineering (as are some other combinations.)
+I wanted a good contrast with the body colour (RAL9005 - black) and I must admit silver surrounded by black is a good combination to draw the eye to the engineering.
 Absolutely blown away with the workmanship...
 Spot on.

 Two days later, having looked at, and got to know my new acquisition, I was ready to tuck it away neatly under the body.
 During this time-frame, we did have some rain and I was quite impressed with the waxed bodywork finish and how the rain just ran off.
 I did, however, have to bail-out somewhat.